Clemapfel/mousetrap/docs/02_signals.md

 ### Connecting Signal Handlers

-We've aready seen how to connect a signal handler to the signal of an emitter, however, using `Button::connect_signal_clicked`, what may not have been obvious is that the signal handler, a lambda in our above code snippet, is required to conform to a specific signature.
+We've aready seen above how to connect a signal handler to a specific signal of an emitter.
+What may not have been obvious is that the signal handler, a lambda in our above code snippet, is required to conform to a specific signature.

-\collapsible_note_begin
+\collapsible_note_begin{Hint: Signatures}
 A functions **signature** describes a functions return- and argument types.
 For example, the function

 ```cpp